-The College of Education's Department of Educational Leadership & Policy Analysis and the School of Law offer an integrated program in which students may obtain both an MA degree in Educational Leadership and Policy Analysis with a concentration in Higher Education and a JD degree from the School of Law.
-Although an MA degree in Higher Education normally requires two years of study, and a JD requires three, many students will be able to complete the program in four years.
+The Department of Economics and the School of Law offer an integrated program in which students may obtain both an MA degree in economics and a JD degree from the School of Law.
+Although an MA degree in economics normally requires two years of study, and a JD requires three, many students will be able to complete the program in four years.

-Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the Department of Educational Leadership & Policy Analysis, accompanied by a statement requesting permission to pursue the Dual Degree Program.
+Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the Department of Economics, accompanied by a statement requesting permission to pursue the Dual Degree Program.
 Students must meet the requirements for admission to both programs.
-Contact the Department of Educational Leadership & Policy Analysis and the School of Law for further information on admissions requirements.
+Contact the Department of Economics in the College of Arts & Sciences, and the School of Law for further information on admissions requirements.
 Both applications and the request must normally be submitted before a student has substantially completed the requirements of either program.
 However, petitions requesting admission to the Dual Degree Program from students at more advanced stages in either program will be considered.

-The program outlined below meets requirements for the JD degree with 83 law credit hours, and 6 elective credit hours in education, for a total of 89 credit hours.
-Requirements for the MA degree in higher education are met with 24 credit hours of courses in the Department of Educational Leadership & Policy Analysis and 9 elective credit hours within the School of Law.
-The detailed program of study in higher education is also subject to approval by the student's advisor in the Department of Educational Leadership & Policy Analysis and by the Director of Graduate Studies.
+The program outlined here meets requirements for the JD degree with 83 hours of law credit, and 6 elective credit hours in economics, for a total of 89 credit hours.
+Requirements for the MA degree in economics are met with 24 credit hours of courses in the Department of Economics and 6 elective credit hours within the School of Law.
+The detailed program of study in economics is also subject to approval by the student's advisor in the Department of Economics and by the Director of Graduate Studies in Economics.

-The curriculum has been designed so that law and essentials in educational leadership and policy analysis are addressed, followed by specialized courses in the upper levels.
+The curriculum has been designed so that law and essentials in economics are addressed, followed by specialized courses in the upper levels.
 Students in the dual-degree program normally will spend their first year at the law school taking the traditional first-year law school curriculum.
-During the remainder of the program, students will take courses both in the law school and the College of Education.
+During the remainder of the program, students will take courses both in the School of Law and the Department of Economics.

 5010, 5015 Civil Procedure (5)